Azure/azure-resource-provider-sdk/docs/api-get-resource.md

 #Resource Operation: Get Resource

-Windows Azure will call this endpoint to retrieve information about a single resource.
+Azure will call this endpoint to retrieve information about a single resource.
 Typically, this will happen when a user goes to the [Management Portal](https://manage.windowsazure.com) and clicks on the Resource to view its details.

 ##Request
-In order to get details on a Resource, Windows Azure will do a `GET` for that particular resource.
+In order to get details on a Resource, Azure will do a `GET` for that particular resource.

 URL: